Suggested keywords: translator, interpreter, Tokyo, Shizuoka Prefecture, editor, freelance, first name, last name

 Other: Editing, writing, event planning/organisation, narration

 On graduating with a major in Japanese language from university, I first became a high school Japanese teacher in Australia before coming to Japan, where I now live.
-I have 16 years experience in localising software and its documentation, and translating press releases, promotional materials, websites, video subtitles and scripts.
-During this time, I also worked as an in-house translator and translation coordinator for a Japanese software company for 6 years.
+I have been translating professionally since 1996.
+During this time, I worked as an in-house translator and translation coordinator for a Japanese software company for 6 years—localising software and its documentation, and translating press releases, promotional materials.
+I also gained a knowledge of HTML coding and web site maintenance.
+More recently, I am also involved in TV program and video production, script translation and subtitling, and video narration.

 With my fluent Japanese, I am often called on to interpret between English and Japanese in various situations.
 I have used my conversational Greek skills to help a visiting professor conduct research in Japan and help Greek business people in informal situations.

-I am also involved in event planning and promotion with domestic and international musicians.
+I am also involved in event planning, promotion and touring with domestic and international musicians.

 Occupation:1) Clinical pharmacist/ pharmacologist.
 2) Technical Director Event Production